isc-projects/kea/doc/sphinx/arm/hooks-host-cmds.rst

    }

 In that case, however, it does not assign any resources to the host.
-An IPv4 address can be assigned like so:
+An IPv4 address can be assigned as in this example:

 .. code-block:: json